 Misao and the rest of the Oniwabanshu meet Sano and believe him to be some street thug.
 Kenshin smiles and says that there is no one in the world that he trusts more than Sano.

-The OVA may be polarizing, but the scene where Hiko meets Young Kenshin for the first time is this way.
+The scene where Hiko meets Young Kenshin for the first time is this way.

 "I have a found a pupil, consider yourself fortunate..."